 The testing is, however, dependent on the collectors themselves: the individuals who do the tests, gather the samples, maintain chain of custody, and vouch for the results.
 Without that training, workers can not only cheat the system but cheat themselves by further ruining their health and weakening their bodies.

-: “If employers cannot trust the collectors, the machinery of work grinds to a halt.
+According to Andrew Easler, who is an expert regarding drug testing coursework: "If employers cannot trust the collectors, the machinery of work grinds to a halt.
 The gears themselves come undone, spraying steam here and shooting bolts there, until the whole thing collapses in a pile of sparks and debris.
-Such is the case for companies that use the wrong collectors”
+Such is the case for companies that use the wrong collectors."

 The force of that creature-with its many muscles of manufacturing and its vast network of synapses-that creature cannot work if it is ill-housed, ill-clad, and ill-nourished; if it is a casualty of vice; if it is unable to defeat the viciousness of addiction.

 If we cannot test that creature for drugs, we cannot help it recover from its appetite for drugs.
 If the collectors have the minimum training the law requires, while they require nothing more of themselves, we cannot heal.

-The collectors represent what they know, which too often is too little.
+- The collectors represent what they know, which too often is too little.

-Change begins, then, with the quality of the instruction they receive and the depth of the courses they take.
+- Change begins, then, with the quality of the instruction they receive and the depth of the courses they take.
 Without that training, they are not fit to take or test drug samples.

-Companies cannot flourish amidst so much doubt and uncertainty.
+- Companies cannot flourish amidst so much doubt and uncertainty.

-They deserve something better.
+- They deserve something better.

-They deserve a culture that values drug testing.
+- They deserve a culture that values drug testing.

-They deserve a guarantee that the collectors are models of professionalism.
+- They deserve a guarantee that the collectors are models of professionalism.

-They deserve all of these things - and more.
+- They deserve all of these things - and more.